TrinidadMartiG/minimalist-prod/README.md

 # Task Management Application

-This project is a Task Management Application built with a modern technology stack.
+This project is a Task Management Application built with MERN stack.
 Users can create, edit, and delete tasks.
 It also includes a timer functionality for tasks.

 ## Technology Stack